spoorthiuk/spoorthiuk-datascience.github.io/Tips and Tricks/_posts/2022-09-18-my-first-website.md

 ## Step 0: Install Jekyll & Create GitHub Account
 - Find instructions to install Jekyll [here](https://jekyllrb.com/docs/installation/windows/).
 I used the first option: **Installation via RubyInstaller**.
 This step enables you to run your website on a local server.
 More on that later.
 I ran into a lot of dependency issues using the most recent version of Ruby+Devkit, so after doing a lot of research, I installed the *v2.7.6.*

+**Update: I recently bought a new laptop and had to re-install Ruby.
+I used the instructions above but could not find v2.7.6, so I ended up using this version (v3.1.3) as recommended by the program creators.**

 - [Create](https://github.com/) a GitHub account, or log in if you have one already.

 ## Step 1: Find a theme and fork the repository (repo)